Vinegret43/Dialog-Markup-Language/docs/HowToUse/DmlInterface.md

 and return an Interpreter object.
 **Returns**: An instance of Interpreter (See doc for this class below)

+##### workdir
+> This is a variable (Default value is None).
+You can put path to folder with dialogues in this variable.
+After that, when you use *build* or *get_dialog* methods, specified path to the file you need to get will be relative to this *workdir*.
+Use this to not write path to the directory with your dialogues every time.

 *****

 ## Interpreter (dml.interpreter.Interpreter)